johncarlosofficial/nextjs/README.md

 -   **EditorConfig**: An `.editorconfig` file is included to maintain consistent coding styles between different editors and IDEs.
 Make sure to install the EditorConfig extension in your code editor to benefit from this.

+-   **Jest Testing Framework**: This project includes Jest for testing, along with a watch mode to re-run tests automatically as changes are made.
+The following scripts are available:

+    -   `npm run test`: Runs the Jest test suite once.
+    -   `npm run test:watch`: Runs Jest in watch mode, which automatically re-runs tests when files are changed.

 ### Project Structure

 Here’s a brief overview of the important files and directories: